mbloch/mapshaper/README.md

 npm link          # (optional) add global symlinks so scripts are available systemwide
 ```

-### Building and testing
+## Building and testing

-Run the `build` script to build both the cli and web UI modules.
+From the project directory, run `npm run build` to build both the cli and web UI modules.

-Run `npm test` in the project directory to run mapshaper's tests.
+Run `npm test` to run mapshaper's tests.

-### License
+## License

 This software is licensed under [MPL 2.0](http://www.mozilla.org/MPL/2.0/).